thomhastings/rice/README.md

 ================

 ## wgetall.sh
-Utility script to download all files of a given extension from a single web page.
+Utility script to download all files of a given extension from a single web page

+## get-john-rules.sh
+Script to download and install Hob0Rules and OneRuleToRuleThemAll for john the ripper

 ## get-sublime.sh
 I don't practice santeria, I ain't got no crystal ball, if I had a million dollars, well...